dchandak99/TextGraphs-2020/README.md

 ### Training
 Dataset and models can be found [here](https://drive.google.com/drive/folders/1qXA57-w_2In6BOeRfSpqeNFmMjVFoRy5).
-Please submit and train all models in the link above.
+We are submitting and training all our models in the link above.

 ### Last Year: